vrena4567/game-of-thrones/README.md

 - Tyrell: rose

 ## You're mine and I'm yours.
 If we die we die.
 But first we'll live.
-Tartsd nyilván a világ populációját (avagy hány példány lett létrehozva a `character.Character` osztályból)!
+Tartsd nyilván a világ populációját (avagy hány példány lett létrehozva a `Character` osztályból)!
 Írj gettert (`getWorldPopulation()`) ehhez az információhoz és próbáld ki!

 ## There is only one god and his name is Death, and there is only one thing we say to Death: "Not today."
 A népesség nyilvántartása nem csak a születéseket, hanem a halálozásokat is magába foglalja.
-Készíts egy `character.Mortal` interfészt, ami tartalmaz egy `die()` metódust!
+Készíts egy `Mortal` interfészt, ami tartalmaz egy `die()` metódust!
-Implementáld ezt a `character.Character` osztályban, hogy csökkenjen a populáció, ha meghal valaki!
+Implementáld ezt a `Character` osztályban, hogy csökkenjen a populáció, ha meghal valaki!
 Próbáld ki!

 ## What is dead may never die.
 But rises again, harder and stronger.
-Írd felül ezt a működést, ha nemes ember (`character.Noble`) hal meg, akkor írja ki a ház(ai)nak a jelmondat(ai)t angolul!
+Írd felül ezt a működést, ha nemes ember (`Noble`) hal meg, akkor írja ki a ház(ai)nak a jelmondat(ai)t angolul!